-    CCNSG is an abbreviation for ‘Client Contractor National Safety Group’.
-The aim of CCNSG courses is to ensure a basic knowledge of health and safety for all contractors and site workers to enable them, after appropriate site induction, to work on site more safely with lower risk to themselves and others.
+CCNSG is an abbreviation for Client Contractor National Safety Group.
+The aim of the CCNSG Safety Passport is to ensure a basic knowledge of health and safety for all contractors and site workers to enable them, after appropriate site induction, to work on site more safely with lower risk to themselves and others.

 There are many different types of safety passport available to site workers.
-It can sometimes be confusing as to which one you need, we would therefore recommend that you ask your employer or your client(s) as to exactly which passport you require to get on to their site.
-The last thing you want to do is to spend money on a course and a day or two training only to find out that you attended the wrong safety passport course.
+It can sometimes be confusing as to which one you need, we would therefore recommend that you ask your employer or your client as to exactly which passport you require to get on to their site.
+Don’t spend money on a course and a day or two training only to find out that you attended the wrong safety passport course.
 Most site workers possess multiple safety passport types including the CCNSG Safety Passport, CSCS Card, SPA, IOSH Passport to Safety and so on.
 Many sites will provide you with a list of passports which they will accept, however we would still recommend that you to ask first.